Reflective Journal

 Vincent Munier: https://www.vincentmunier.com/vincent-munier/

 A French photographer and videographer, three-time winner of the BBC Wildlife Photographer of the Year Award and was given the César Award for his documentary on snow leopards: The Velvet Queen.
 Munier has complemented his photographic artistry with a deep understanding of the natural world and its wildlife and has, as a result, captured images which are both intimate and beautiful.
-He has been criticised by some for not explicitly using his skills to raise the environmental and climate issues faced by his subjects and instead is simply creating “spectacles”.
-Munier responses that he is promoting a deeper connection with nature which is based on respect and wonder.
+He has been criticised by some for not explicitly using his skills to raise the environmental and climate issues faced by his subjects.
+Munier responses that he is promoting a deeper connection with nature which is based on respect and wonder: “…the encounter with an animal can sometimes be a kind of prayer…” (except from Interview with Munier about Le Chant des Forêts, Interviewer Sebastian Wells, ZFF Zurich Film Festival.)
+Available at: https://www.youtube.com/watch?v=Kic1taELyes

 Sebastião Salgado: https://www.theguardian.com/global-development/2024/feb/08/photographer-sebastiao-salgado-at-80-they-say-i-was-an-aesthete-of-misery